casper-network/docs/source/docs/casper/concepts/smart-contracts.md

 Session code is the simplest logic one can execute on a Casper network.
 It is essential because it is often used to trigger contract logic stored on-chain.
 Entry points in a contract provide access to the contract code installed in global state.
 Either [session code](../developers/writing-onchain-code/contract-vs-session.md#what-is-session-code) or another smart contract may call these entry points.
 Understand when you would use session code over contract code [here](../developers/writing-onchain-code/contract-vs-session.md).

+## Factory Contracts

+From node version 2.0, Casper networks provide host-side support for factory contracts.
+When the APIs were updated to support this pattern, the focus was on seamless integration with existing Wasm on the Casper blockchain.
+The corresponding [Casper Enhancement Proposal](https://github.com/casper-network/ceps/pull/86/files) provides additional details.
+Also, you can learn to write a simple factory contract by following the [Writing Factory Contracts](../developers/writing-onchain-code/writing-factory-contracts.md) developer guide.

 ### Further Reading

 - [Writing Contracts](../../casper/developers/writing-onchain-code/simple-contract.md)